 - Arrange sliced bread on a lined baking sheet, and brush slices with garlic butter mixture

-- Bake at 400 degrees for about 8 minutes or until brown
+- Bake at 400 degrees for about 8 to 10 minutes or until brown

-- Top bread with tomatoes and Gorgonzola, and garnish with basil
+- Top bread with tomato mixture and Gorgonzola, feta or mozzarella cheese, and garnish with basil

 Ripe, juicy tomatoes and creamy, salty cheese -- doesn't that look appetizing?!